KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.KeyboardState.md

 ### IsLeftAltKeyDown()

-Gets a value indicating whether or not the left alt key is in the down position.
+Gets a value indicating whether the left alt key is in the down position.

 ```csharp
 public bool IsLeftAltKeyDown();